-Any subscriptions paid into a LISA are included within the overall ISA allowance, which is £20,000.
+Any subscriptions paid to a LISA are included within the overall ISA allowance, which is £20,000 for the 2020-21 tax year.

 House purchase - the buyer

 If an investor wants to use a charge-free withdrawal from a LISA to fund the purchase of a house, then they have to meet several requirements.